 12 Things To Do Before Summer Ends

-See a concert, catch a fish, play bocce, drive fast and more ideas on how to make the most of late season activities
+Hang out with Dave, catch a fish, play bocce, drive fast and more ideas on how to make the most of late season activities

 Many New Hampshire farms allow visitors to enjoy the best of summer’s bounty for a low price.
 In August, find locally grown blueberries at the excellent Lull Farm (locations in Milford and Hollis), and when the calendar flips to fall, look for apples and pumpkins.
 Brookdale Fruit Farm, also in Hollis, is a berry lover’s dream with pick-your-own blueberries, raspberries, black raspberries and blackberries.